Matrix nearness problems and eigenvalue optimization

 \subsubsection{Structured distance to singularity.}

-While the unstructured 2-norm and Frobenius-norm distance to singularity of a matrix equal its smallest singular value, we are not aware of an algorithm in the literature for computing the distance to singularity under structured perturbations.
-Minimizing the norm of matrix-vector products within a two-level approach as is done in Section~\ref{sec:sing-S} appears to be new.
+While the unstructured 2-norm and Frobenius-norm distance to singularity of a matrix equal its smallest singular value, we are not aware of an algorithm in the literature for computing the distance to singularity under general structured perturbations. \bng The important special case of perturbations of the form $B \Delta C$ with given real rectangular matrices $B$ and $C$ is addressed by Qiu et al. (\cite{QiuBRDYD95}). \eng

+Approximating the structured distance to singularity by minimizing the norm of matrix-vector products within a two-level approach as is done in Section~\ref{sec:sing-S} appears to be new.

 {\mathrm{I}}